bsnyder2/synthesizer/README.md

-# synthsh
-Ben Snyder, Emerson Rosen-Jones, Joshua Bowen, Ryan Beatty
+# synthsh: the subtractive synthesizer for your terminal window

-## TODO
+## Features
+- Control amplitude and frequency
+- Choose from 4 wave shapes
+- Waveform visualizer
-- Simple on-screen keyboard (done)
+- A piano keyboard
-    - Octave should update whenever octave key is pressed (done)
-    - C through F (done)
-- Other displays:
-    - Current note (X#) (done)
-        - Octave should only update when next note is played (done)
-    - Amplitude (%, meter on right of wave window)
-    - Frequency (Hz)
-    - Current waveshape selected
-- Info pane on key press

-### Big goals
+### Next goal
-- MIDI
+- MIDI input for piano keyboard

-### Synthesis
-- Triangle wave preset, this should be pretty easy

-### Larger goals
-- Press same key for key up/end note (terminals don't have key up events), this should be pretty easy
-- Play/pause button, this should be pretty easy
-- Arpeggiator + hold, this should be pretty easy
+- Arpeggiator + hold
     - shift to start hold. then we have an array of semitones values. e.g. [0, 4, 7] for major triad on C4
     - then can also set arp speed.
-    - tempo setting?
+    - tempo setting
-- Draw one wave period with keyboard, set as waveshape, this is a cool unique features
+    - Draw one wave period with keyboard, set as waveshape
     - Polyphony - additive synthesis
     - Waveform antialiasing
     - Normalize amplitudes for waveshapes -> same perceived volume